Azure/multi-cloud-asset-inventory-preview/README.md

 - Arc-enabled EC2 Instance: If your AWS EC2 instance is already onboarded to Arc as an Arc-enabled server, you will see a duplicate `Microsoft.HybridCompute` resource (with a different resource ID) in multi-cloud inventory.

 ## Getting started
+Check out this demo on how to set up Multi-cloud asset inventory (step-by-step instructions are below):
 [![Video](https://img.youtube.com/vi/GewFlrndwuE/maxresdefault.jpg)](https://www.youtube.com/watch?v=GewFlrndwuE)

 ### Prerequisites